Welcome to Zealots of Zaldar

 Dark Stars

 Dark Stars are rewarded by Zaldar throughout the game sessions.
 Sometimes, they are explicitly listed in the Quest Book as rewards for finding hidden things and achieving certain tasks.
 Other times, Zaldar may choose to give a Dark Star to a player if they have done something particularly impressive, or otherwise played in a way that enhances the game's enjoyment or immersion for all participants.Any player may, at the conclusion of their turn or another player's turn, spend a Dark Star to immediately take a full turn.
 Only one Dark Star extra turn may occur per round, across all players.
-For example, if Susie takes a turn in the normal turn order, then Doug takes a turn, Susie may spend a Dark Star to take an extra turn after Doug.
-No other player (including Susie) may spend a Dark Star for an extra turn until the next round.

 Character Points